 Sue: You can’t arrest the Brig!
 What’s he playing at?
 And why is this location full of ticking clocks?

-And then we discover that the Master had been working with the Axons before they inevitably double-crossed him.
+We discover that the Master was working with the Axons before they double-crossed him.

-Sue: The Master is starting to make a habit of this.
+Sue: The Master is making a habit of this.
 He’s very naive, isn’t he?
 I almost feel sorry for the daft arse.

-And then Nicol starts howling with laughter when she finally sees the cyclotron (“It’s a shower cubicle!”), but it’s the meter that measures the speed of light that sends her over the edge.
+Nicol howls with laughter when she finally claps eyes on the cyclotron (“It’s a shower cubicle!”), and the meter that measures the speed of light is hilarious, apparently.

-Nicol: To be fair, this is way ahead of its time.
+Nicol: To be fair, this is years ahead of its time.
 This sort of science is still cutting edge today.
-At least the writers seem to have done some homework.

-Winser, the head of research at the power complex, demands to know when the Doctor was last published.
+The power complex’s head of research demands to know when the Doctor was last published.

 Me: Typical academic.
-I’ve been to conferences like that.
+I’ve been to conferences like this.

-The Doctor decides to investigate the properties of Axonite himself, mainly to see if he can use it to fix his TARDIS.
+The Doctor wants to take a look at the Axonite, just in case he can use it to fix his TARDIS.

-Sue: This Doctor never does nowt for nowt.
+Sue: This Doctor never does owt for nowt.
 There always has to be something in it for him.

-Meanwhile, Filer struggles to free himself from the cuddly claws of Axos.
+Filer is gripped by the cuddly claws of Axos.

-Sue: Was that Filer letting out a big fart just then, or was Dudley Simpson resting on his keyboard again?
+Sue: Did Filer just fart, or is Dudley Simpson resting on his keyboard again?

-Sue: That looks nothing like a giant penis.
-Not at all.
-Nope.
+Sue: That doesn’t look anything like a giant penis.
+No, not at all.

-The Master begs the Axons to let him have his laser gun back so he can do their dirty work for them.
+The Master begs the Axons to let him have his gun back.

 Sue: The Master has a laser gun!
 He’ll be asking the Axons for his ball back next.